Astaillac: Toponymy

 There are two possibilities for the origin of the commune's name and both originate as a person's name who owned the area.
 As a Gallo-Roman domain of Astilus a Latin name and -iacum, the possession of Astilusiacum.
 Another theory is that it originates as Stalliacus, the domain of Stallius in the vicaria of Ascanensi (Puy-d'Arnac).

 The village name changed over the centuries, Astaliaco (860), Staliacus (882), Astilico (917), Astiliaco (10th), Astalhac (1315), and Estailhat (1687).

 History

 In 860, Rodolphe of Turenne, Archbishop of Bourges, donated Astaillac, its church and lands to the monastery he founded at Beaulieu sur Dordogne.
 Initially the domain of the Benedictine order, in 1072 Pope Urban II donated it to the Abbey of Cluny when the Abbey of Beaulieu was brought under the latter's control.

-An old chateau used to stand where the old school was situated.
+An old chateau used to stand where the old school is situated.
 It was attacked several times in the past, first in 1250 by the people of Beaulieu, by the Baron of Castelnau in the 1300s with eighty people killed, and by Protestants in 1575.
 After the French Revolution, the lands of the Duchamp de la Geneste were sold off to the communes' people.